igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Upon receipt of an EXPIRED_STREAM_DATA frame, the receiver advances the current receive offset for the stream to be Minimum Stream Offset value.

-If the current receive offset becomes larger than the largest received offset for the stream, the receiver MUST advance the stream's largest received offset to be the current receive offset.

 The sender MUST NOT reduce the minimum retransmittable offset for a stream, but loss and reordering can cause EXPIRED_STREAM_DATA frames to be received out of order.
 EXPIRED_STREAM_DATA frames that do not advance the current receive offset for the stream MUST be ignored.

-An endpoint that receives an EXPIRED_STREAM_DATA frame for a send-only stream MUST terminate the connection with error PROTOCOL_VIOLATION.
+If the current receive offset becomes larger than the largest received offset for the stream, the receiver MUST advance the stream's largest received offset to be the current receive offset.
+If the new largest received offset is advaned past the current stream and connection flow control window limits, an endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error.

 Sender Interface and Behavior    {#sender-interface}